QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 and much of this detail is taken care of for you.

-So missing values are represented by the `maximum value`:
+AS missing values are represented by the `maximum value`:

 :::{margin}
 This table is from the [stata manual](https://www.stata.com/manuals/u12.pdf#u12.2.2Numericstoragetypes)